jmriddell/ort-simpleroute/README.md

 `ortools` routing solver exposes internal mechanics regarding node and callback management.

-The goal of this package is to make a simpler interface, but focusing on keeping all the flexibility and functionality possible from the original library.
+The goal of this package is to make a simpler interface, but focusing on keeping all the flexibility and functionality as possible from the original library.

 ## Differences from ORTools